 The two powerful earthquakes which came to pass in Mexico during September 2017 are a salient reminder that Mexico is a land susceptible to seismic events.
-Reviewing the composition of your habitat can mitigate the risk of damage and injury during an earthquake, making your situations easier to cope with in the aftermath of a strong quake.

 Effects of earthquakes on your property

 Weak earthquakes may not be felt, or cause a gentle sway with little or no discernible impact on objects or the structure of your home.
 Stronger earthquakes can cause a wide variety of hazards, including:

 - hung objects falling from walls and ceilings;

 - furniture and other household items can fall or fly across a room;